psyame/deej/README.md

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.

+This fork aims to provide various changes within the desktop Go client to allow for more granular configuration.
+Changes include logs being off by default with runtime options for location and status, as well as the ability to provide a path to the config file.

 **Join the [deej Discord server](https://discord.gg/nf88NJu) if you need help or have any questions!**

 [![Discord](https://img.shields.io/discord/702940502038937667?logo=discord)](https://discord.gg/nf88NJu)